yoLotus/mylittlefighters/README.md

 - Rails 5.1.5
 - Ruby 2.4.1
-- node 8.x for assets build
+- node 8.x and yarn 1.x for assets build
 - character CRUD is made with classic RoR best practises (I hope so !)
 - Fights management is fully handled with React
 - Bootstrap 4 for styling (I like flex box)